 I worked in the Catholic club behind the bar.
 And it hadn’t escaped my notice that there was quite a culture of gambling in the place.
 There was always a card school on the go.
 A group of five or six men gambling their week's wages away just a few feet above god's own house.

 There was also a group of five Irishmen who spent their evenings playing darts for cash.
-When the bar closed, in those days the last bell never signaled the end.
-To them, it was the beginning of a new session.
-So, by eleven they had sunk enough Guinness and whiskey chasers to be well past their best.
+When the bar closed, in those days the last bell never signalled the end.
+To them it was like the beginning of a new session.
+So, by eleven they had sunk enough guinness and whiskey chasers to be well past their best.
 But their belief in their abilities had grown exponentially.
-I noted this and decided that some of those five-pound notes they so casually passed about belonged in my back pocket, not theirs.
+I noted this and decided that some of those five pound notes they so casually passed about belonged in my back pocket, not theirs.